-This Plan will examine how our industrial energy requirements can be supplied primarily from a 100%-renewable grid, and investigate replacement of chemical fossil-carbon requirements.
+This plan is due in 2017.
+It will examine how Australian industrial energy requirements can be supplied primarily from a 100%-renewable grid, and investigate replacement of chemical fossil-carbon requirements.

 Industry is our largest user of natural gas, which will need to be replaced with zero-emission options such as high-temperature electric heating.
 Where appropriate, the feasibility of direct on-site renewable generation will also be assessed.

-The Industrial Processes Plan will address the calcination and heat requirements of cement making and show the alternatives for structural and non-structural applications of Portland cement.
+The Zero-Carbon Industry Plan will address the calcination and heat requirements of cement making and show the alternatives for structural and non-structural applications of Portland cement.